This post was originally published on July 8, 2012 but was updated on October 27, 2018

 Next, select your desired load balancing algorithm.
-Since version 3.0, JSCAPE MFT Gateway has already started supporting several load balancing algorithms, including: Round Robin, Weighted Round Robin, Random, Least Connections, and Weighted Least Connections.
-For now, just select the default, Round Robin.
+JSCAPE MFT Gateway supports several load balancing algorithms, including: Round Robin, Weighted Round Robin, Random, Least Connections, and Weighted Least Connections.
+For now, just select the default — Round Robin.

-After that, click the Add button to start adding your existing FTP servers to this cluster.
+After that, click the upper Add button to start adding your existing FTP servers to this cluster.

 Enter the hostname or IP address of the first FTP server into the Host field.
 Also enter the port number into the Port field.
 Since this is a regular FTP service, then the port number should be 21.
 Specify a Timeout value and then check the Enabled check box.
 When you're done, click the Add button.